Omikrone/PyBack/README.md

-# PyBack v0.2
+# PyBack v0.3

-PyBack is a simple script written in python that allows you to control a computer in reverse tcp.
+PyBack is a simple script written in python that allows you to open a backdoor on a computer and remote it via reverse tcp.

-## Installation
+## Installation and Launch

 Use git clone to install it:
 ```bash